Centralia, Missouri: 2000 census

+Economy

+As of 2023, the largest industries in Centralia include Manufacturing, Education, and Agriculture.
+These sectors provide the bulk of local employment, with manufacturing being particularly significant due to the presence of the A.B.
+Chance Company.
+The median household income in Centralia is $51,868, and the city has a poverty rate of approximately 12%.

 Education

-The Centralia R-VI School District operates four schools: Chance Elementary School (grades PK-2), Centralia Intermediate School (grades 3-5), Chester Boren Middle School (grades 6-8), and Centralia High School (grades 9-12).
+The Centralia R-VI School District operates four schools: Chance Elementary School (grades PK-2), Centralia Intermediate School (grades 3–5), Chester Boren Middle School (grades 6–8), and Centralia High School (grades 9–12).
 Centralia Intermediate School is the newest building of the four, having opened for classes in August 2009.
 It was constructed in order to deal with the district's increasing enrollment.
 This new technology-rich building contains 15 classrooms, each with 12 computers.

 The town has a lending library, the Centralia Public Library.

 History

-City Origin
+City origin

 Centralia was laid out in 1857 and was named after its central location on the North Missouri Railroad from St. Louis to Ottumwa, Iowa, and from the fact that it was located near the center of a vast prairie between Mexico and Huntsville, and between Columbia and Paris.

 Civil War

 On September 27, 1864, 22 unarmed Union soldiers returning home on leave were pulled from a train in Centralia and executed by Confederate bushwhackers under William T. "Bloody Bill" Anderson.
-A Union force pursuing the guerrillas was ambushed, and about 150 were killed; some were executed, and some were tortured first.
-Many of the bodies were mutilated, then stuffed with the remains of decaying cattle bones.
+A Union force pursuing the guerrillas was ambushed, and about 150 were killed.
 The incident came to be known as the Centralia Massacre.